Document processing pipeline

 4

-Open any document and see every extracted field next to the source page region that produced it — bounding boxes drawn over the original scan.
+Open any document and see every extracted field next to the source page region that produced it, with bounding boxes drawn over the original scan.
 Confidence under threshold?
 Click to override; both the AI suggestion and the correction are preserved in the audit trail.

 • Split-screen viewer with field-to-page citation linking.